Lane Kenworthy, The Good Society

 WILL ROBOTS TAKE ALL THE JOBS?

-At some point, artificial intelligence may get good enough that robots and other machines can do even nuanced analytical and in-person service tasks as well as (or better than) humans.24 At that point, we’ll almost certainly need a universal unconditional basic income at a level that ensures each person or household a reasonable level of consumption — perhaps $25,000 per adult and $10,000 per child.
+At some point, artificial intelligence may get good enough that robots and other machines can do even nuanced analytical and in-person service tasks as well as (or better than) humans.29 If that happens we’ll almost certainly need a universal unconditional basic income at a level that ensures each person or household a reasonable level of consumption — perhaps $25,000 per adult and $10,000 per child.

-But in all likelihood this is a generation or three away.
-Until then, there is good reason to presume that lots of us will have employment in various types of service positions — particularly in-person services.25
+But this is a generation or five away.
+Until then, there is good reason to presume that lots of us will have employment in various types of service positions — particularly in-person services.30

 Some of these jobs are likely to pay a modest wage.
 But that need not mean a person’s income also is low.
-A subsidy such as America’s Earned Income Tax Credit (EITC) or the UK’s Universal Credit (formerly Working Tax Credit) can boost household incomes while simultaneously encouraging employment.26
+A subsidy such as the Earned Income Tax Credit (EITC) can boost household incomes while simultaneously encouraging employment.31

 For some, a low-end service job might be a career.
 Others will want it to be merely a stepping-stone.
 Government can help ensure that people have the capability to move up, via healthcare, early education, elementary and secondary schooling, lifelong learning opportunities, retraining, job placement assistance, special services for the mentally or physically disabled, language assistance for immigrants, targeted programs for the young and the elderly, assistance with transportation, and help in organizing formal job ladders.